gtjoseph/dump1090/README-airspy.md

 To build with AirSpy support, install the appropriate development package for your distribution.
-For Debian based distros, it's named libairspy0-dev.
+For Debian based distros, it's named libairspy-dev.
 For RedHat based distros, it's airspyone_host-devel.
 Simply run 'make' and the support should be included.
 Some distributions also have a libairspyhf package but that's not for this device or purpose.